 “Cassoulet, the peasant-cum-gastronome casserole from Toulouse, is a time-honored gut-buster,” says author Andrew Schloss.
-Hey, I’m the Fatty Daddy of cassoulets around these parts, and I can tell you two things about Andy: 1.)
+Being the resident Fatty Daddy of cassoulets around here, I can tell you two things about Andy: 1.)
 He ain’t talking trash, and 2.)
 The guy knows from easy.
 That’s why I love his slow cooker cassoulet.
-It’s one of those classy sorts of dishes that you can pull off in a Crock-Pot.
-What makes cassoulet so damn perfect for the slow cooker is that the dish traditionally bathes in the duck fat for hours on end in the oven or on the stovetop (oh, how I wish I could do that!), which means there are minimal tweaks to translating it to the countertop.–David Leite
+It’s one of those lovely sorts of dishes that you can pull off in a Crock-Pot–which isn’t an oxymoron anymore.
+What makes cassoulet so freaking perfect for the slow cooker is that the dish traditionally bathes in the duck fat for hours on end in the oven or on the stovetop, which means there are minimal tweaks to translating it to the countertop.
+Originally published February 17, 2014.–David Leite

 Special Equipment: 6-quart slow cooker